jortel/gofer/docs/sphinx/options.rst

 reply
 -----

-The **reply** option specifies the reply route.
-When specified, it implies all requests are asynchronous and that all replies are sent to the AMQP route.
+The **reply** option specifies the reply address.
+When specified, it implies all requests are asynchronous and that all replies are sent to the AMQP address.

 Example: Assume a reply listener on the topic or queue named: "foo":